Koomba19/mastermind-game/notes.md

 - I've finally learned how to use things like innerHTML
 There are a lot of things that the DOM can change.
 So worth looking at and playing around.
 - refactored the ID on most of the table so the instead of starting on feedback-1-1, it starts on feedback-0-1
-This makes it so much simpler to avoid making mistakes when calling this.turn for the appropriate number to check the arrays
+This makes it so much simpler to avoid making mistakes when calling "this.turn" for the appropriate number to check the arrays
+- Didn't get to CSS in time, but I intend to finish this project during the following weeks, as I am proud of it

 ## I stopped using AI to help take notes.
 I don't read them anyway.
 I figure it's also quite noticable, what with the emojis everywhere.
 Who talks like that?